 ARRIVING AT SANUR BEACH PORT

-When you arrive at Sanur Beach Port you will have to check-in at the tour desk with the boat company that you are traveling with from Bali to Nusa Penida.
+When you arrive at Sanur Beach Port you will have to check-in at the tour desk with the boat company that you are traveling with.
 There are a lot of tour desks and boat companies that operate from Sanur to Nusa Penida and it can be quite chaotic down at the port.
 Simply ask a local to point you in the right direction if you can’t find the right tour desk.

-Once you are all checked-in, you’ll be given a tag for your bag and a laminated card or sticker that you will have to show to the boat operators when stepping on to the boat to get from Bali to Nusa Penida.
+Once you are all checked in, you’ll be given a tag for your bag and a laminated card or sticker that you will have to show to the boat operators when stepping onto the boat bound for Nusa Penida.

 Depending on the time of day, you may have to wait for 30-minutes to 1-hour at the port before getting on the boat.
 There are plenty of shops and small eateries at Sanur Port if you wish to kill some time, but don’t wander too far as you wouldn’t want to miss your boat from Sanur to Nusa Penida.

-If you have a suitcase or larger bags, these will generally get stowed on the inside of the boat or on the roof of the boat which they will then cover with a big tarp to keep them dry when traveling across the ocean from Bali to Nusa Penida.
+If you have a suitcase or larger bags, these will generally get stowed on the inside of the boat or on the roof of the boat which they will then cover with a big tarp to keep them dry when traveling across the channel to Nusa Penida Island.

 PEMELISAN HARBOR TO NUSA PENIDA